-What is Ecological Pyramids?
+What is Ecological Pyramid?

 It can be observed that these pyramids are in the shape of actual pyramids with the base being the broadest, which is covered by the lowest trophic level i.e., producers.
-The next level is occupied by the next trophic level, i.e., the primary consumer and so on.
+The next level is occupied by the next trophic level, i.e., the primary consumers and so on.

 Types of Ecological Pyramids

 There basically exists three types of ecological pyramids.
 They are as follows: